-Today we waned to share with you one of our favorites, the Fireball Pineapple.
+Today we wanted to share with you one of our favorites, the Fireball Pineapple.
 Take a look:

-First things first, Malcom points out, is to make sure your barbecue has a rotisserie rod.
-Other than that the recipe only requires a pineapple, fireball whiskey and brown sugar.
+First things first, Malcom points out, is to make sure your barbecue has a rotisserie rod or rotisserie setup.
+You can even get one here on Amazon.com for your charcoal grill.
+Other than that the recipe only requires a pineapple, fireball whiskey, and about a cup brown sugar.
 According to Malcom, the inspiration of the dish comes from Greg and Kristina Gaardbo from Rockin Rodizio, a mobile Brazilian Grill.
 We just want to say many thanks for this recipe.

 Next, place the cut pineapple in a large ziplock storage bag and add a touch of fireball whiskey.
 The video shows about 12 oz of fireball for two pineapples.
 Let the pineapple soak for at least two hours, turning the pineapple every 30 minutes to ensure every side of the pineapple is soaked.

-Meanwhile prepare a mixture of raw sugar, brown sugar and ground cinnamon in a bowl.
-This will be sprinkled on the pineapple before and during cooking.
+Meanwhile prepare a mixture of a cup raw sugar, brown sugar and about a teaspoon ground cinnamon in a bowl.
+This will be sprinkled on the grilled fireball pineapple before and during cooking.

 Press the sugar mixture onto the pineapple and cook for a total of an hour, adding more sugar mixture when necessary.

 Once cooked, this grilled pineapple will be light brown with spots of char (which is absolutely gorgeous).
-Slide the pineapple off the rotisserie forks and slice the pineapple for serving.
+Slide the pineapple off the rotisserie forks and slice the pineapple into individual pieces for serving.

-Malcolm suggests serving the grilled pineapple with bbq'd pork, and we totally agree.
+Malcolm suggests serving the grilled pineapple with bbq pork, and we totally agree.
 This grilled pineapple would make a mean addition to any pulled pork sandwich.